-There are time limits for state prosecutors to bring criminal cases against accused individuals, called the criminal statute of limitations, after which the suspect is essentially off the hook.
-While the "clock" typically begins running at the point the crime is committed, it is stopped (or at least put on hold) when an individual is being evasive, living out of state, or in some instances under the age of majority.
-For example, a suspected car thief drives across the country and lives under various aliases in order to avoid arrest.
-But the statute of limitations likely will not run until he returns to the state where the crime was committed (although he may be apprehended by police in another state and returned).
+There are time limits for state prosecutors to bring criminal cases against accused individuals, called the criminal statute of limitations.
+After the time passes, the suspect is essentially off the hook.
+While the clock typically begins running when the crime is committed, it is stopped (or at least put on hold, referred to as tolled or tolling the statute of limitations) when an individual is being evasive by living out of state.
+For example, a suspected car thief drives across the country and lives under various aliases to avoid arrest.
+During that time, the statute of limitations likely will not run until the suspect returns to the state where the crime was committed.

-Statutes of limitations are meant to help preserve the integrity of evidence, including witness testimony, and maintain greater efficiency in the criminal justice system generally.
+Statutes of limitations help preserve the integrity of evidence, including witness testimony, and maintain efficiency and fairness in the criminal justice system.
 There are usually no time limits for murder or other serious felonies.

 Nebraska Criminal Statute of Limitations at a Glance